-ART HIST 390-0 Undergraduate Seminar Content varies for example, video's first decade; readings in medieval art; Frank Lloyd Wright and Mies Van der Rohe, 1937-50; Bosch and Brueghel; Japanese prints; Jerusalem; the spaces of Chicago.
+ART HIST 390-0 Undergraduate Seminar Content varies-for example, video's first decade; readings in medieval art; Frank Lloyd Wright and Mies Van der Rohe, 1937-50; Bosch and Brueghel; Japanese prints; Jerusalem; the spaces of Chicago.
 Prerequisite: 1 300-level art history course.
-ART HIST 391-0 Undergraduate Methods Seminar An introduction to the history of the discipline of art history and to the different methodological approaches to the study of art and visual culture.
+ART HIST 391-0 Undergraduate Methods Seminar Introduction to the history of the discipline of art history and to the different methodological approaches to the study of art and visual culture.
 Prerequisite: 1 300-level art history course.

 ART HIST 395-0 Museums Museum studies seminars.
 Content varies-for example, the history of museums, their ethical basis, community responsibilities, educational prerogatives, and future directions.
-Prerequisite: 1 300level art history course.
+Prerequisite: 1 300-level art history course.

-ART HIST 396-0 Internship in the Arts Direct participation, with oversight by a faculty member, in the curatorial/ educational activities of the Block Museum or another established arts organization.
+ART HIST 396-0 Internship in the Arts Direct participation, with oversight by the director of undergraduate studies, in the curatorial/educational activities of an established arts organization.
 By petition, on a limited basis; may be taken only once.
-Prerequisite: 1 300-level art history course.
+Prerequisite: 1 300-level art history course or consent of instructor.

 ART HIST 399-0 Independent Study Special projects involving reading and conferences with a supervising professor.
 Arranged in exceptional circumstances.
-2 quarters required for students writing a senior thesis in art history.
+Two quarters required for students writing a senior thesis in art history.
 Prerequisite: 1 300-level art history course.